animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 The `PojoFunctionWrapper` implements GemFire's `Function` interface, binds method parameters, and invokes the target method in its `execute()` method.
-It also sends the method’s return value back to the caller by using the `ResultSender`.
+It also sends the method's return value back to the caller by using the `ResultSender`.

 </div>